-- Revised ASA 315 Identifying and Assessing the Risks of Material Misstatement to require a more robust risk assessment process released and is effective 30 June 2022.
-Implementation support will be provided.
+- Revised ASA 315 Identifying and Assessing the Risks of Material Misstatement to require a more robust risk assessment process released.
+Implementation support has been released.

 - ASIC continually benchmark and review its Audit Inspection Program with the programs conducted by other regulators.

-- The FRC PJC Inquiry Working Group consisting of representatives from the FRC, AUASB, AASB, APESB, and ASIC has been meeting to plan how to implement the recommendations in a co-ordinated manner.
-Refer to Appendix 1 for more detail.
+- Since the interim and final report were issued in 2020 the FRC PJC Inquiry Working Group consisting of representatives from the FRC, AUASB, AASB, APESB, and ASIC have been meeting to plan how to implement the recommendations in a co-ordinated manner.
+This group has implemented the recommendations considered appropriate however will wait for a final response before actioning them all.
+Refer to Appendix 2 for more detail.

-- ASIC have reported some AQIs in Report 649 (2019) and 678 (220) Audit Quality Measures, Indicators and Other Information which accompanied their report on the annual Audit Inspection Program.
-ASIC have indicated they will not issue this report in 2021 due to concerns that this report was not widely read and was time consuming to produce, however are considering including some limited AQIs in their Audit Inspection Program report.
+- ASIC have reported some AQIs in Report 649 (2019) and 678 (2020) Audit Quality Measures, Indicators and Other Information which accompanied their report on the annual Audit Inspection Program.
+ASIC have not issued this report in 2021 and 2022 due to concerns that this report was not widely read and was time consuming to produce.

 - A review of professional and academic literature was conducted by the FRC in 2018 which identified a range of AQIs (over 30), with various degrees of measurability.
 A summary of the literature was prepared and analysed by the FRC.